Diamond-loaded polyimide aerogel scattering filters and their applications in astrophysical and planetary science observations: Comparison of Infrared-Blocking Filter Technologies

 Another common filter technology employs patterned metal mesh on a polymer substrate, currently available from QMC Instruments Ltd. and Cardiff University.\cite{ade_filters} These filters are thin polypropylene membranes with inductive and capacitive metalized films lithographed onto the surface.
 An in-depth discussion of the physics behind metal mesh filters can be found in Ref.\citenum{metalmeshfilters}.
 The feature size and feature spacing set the high-pass, low-pass, or band-pass frequencies.
 Multiple layers can be bonded together, typically through heat-pressing with polyethylene layers, to produce more complex filter arrangements.
 These filters act somewhat differently than foams and polymers because the conductive patterning, instead of the physical properties of the polymer like the index of refraction or bubble size, is what determines the electromagnetic behavior of the filter.
 The carrier membrane film only needs to be thick enough to support the manufacturing and mechanical installation of the filters.

 One specific metal-mesh filter architecture is designed to reject infrared light near the peak emission of a 300\,K (or other specified temperature) blackbody.
 These filters are called ``infrared shaders'' \cite{IR_shaders} and are constructed of a single thin, $\sim3$\,\textmu m polypropylene film with capacitive grids on both sides.
 These grids can be seen in microscope images in Figure \ref{fig:cardiff-composite}.
+They have feature sizes that are approximately 20\,\micron{} wide with spacing that is less than 10\,\micron.

+Scattering filters like foams and aerogels reject unwanted light somewhat differently than metal-mesh filters.
+Metal-mesh filters are mostly specular and reflect light backwards through an optical system.
+This reflected light must be able to pass backwards through the preceding optical elements.
+Foams and scattering filters will reflect light more isotropically into the surrounding environment.
+These considerations must be taken into consideration when desiging an instrument around a certain filter type.